js-jslog/harpguru-scripts/mixolydian-on-pentaharp.md

 But hey, you know where it's not an overblow, is in 10th position.

-# Available
-- Bend down to a root
-- Scoop up from 5b to 5
-- 5, 7b doublestop
-- Can swap the 7b for the 7 to get the major scale and with the 5b you can get some of the country sound, but without the 3b you'll be missing a little bit of what we expect from a "country tuning"
-- Something we don't get to do much is bend down a whole step to our root note.
-I'm sure there are some nice tonic resolutions resulting from that.
-- Double-bend-double-stop  1/4 to 2/5, probably works better than the other  way around because 1/4...

-# Missing
-- 3b which rules out any basic western minor flourishes.
-The 5b and to some extent the 2b can be used, but for the majority of our playing the 3b is the real foundational element to minor sounds.
-- 6b

 # 10th

-In 10th position we have both the 3b and the 5b, and look, the 3b is one of the unbent notes which means that there aren't any unbent notes which would be considered completely "wrong notes", at least in the blues which should put your mind at ease.
+In 10th position we have both the 3b and the 5b, and look, the 3b is one of the unbent notes which means that there aren't any unbent notes which might be considered "wrong notes", at least in the blues which should put your mind at ease.
 We've also still got the complete scoop from the 4 to the 5 through the 5b, but we no longer have the 5 / 7b doublestop.

 Something Will Wilde would approve of is that we've got both our root and our 5th on draw holes which means we can get lots of power & texture in them.
 The root and 5th are amongst the most likely notes to be being held in any context so this is a great general purpose feature.